walid-lombarkia/Automated_Threat_Detection_Response/README.md

  And the result: </br>
   <img width="400" height="250" alt="image" src="https://github.com/user-attachments/assets/0ce4379a-d5bb-4e28-bdd5-8b00f6684e5a" />

-## Phase 2: AI Alert Summarizer — The SOC Co-Pilot
+## Phase 2:  AI Alert Summarizer — Local LLM via Ollama Provider

 The problem this solves: Alert fatigue is the #1 challenge in every SOC.
 Analysts waste minutes reading raw JSON just to answer "what is this alert telling me?"
 This phase plugs a local AI model directly into the existing Shuffle pipeline.
 By the time an analyst opens TheHive, the AI has already written a structured triage note automatically.